bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_funnel.md

 + While it is better to add security before a local service, it might not harm to put some extra security ***inside*** the local service.
 For example I registered a [feature request](https://github.com/mikejac/node-red-contrib-google-smarthome/discussions/596) to make sure the node-red-contrib-google-smarthome node only allows access to IP addresses from Google API servers.
 I am a bit stuck with that, due to [this](https://github.com/silverwind/cidr-tools/issues/24) issue.
 + ...

+Note that the Tailscale Funnel Relay servers pass the client ip-address via the `Tailscale-Ingress-Src` http header, in case it is needed on the target device.

 ## Troubleshooting
 Some tips to help you troubleshooting a funnel that is not working as expected:
 + Look in the receiver logs.
 In this case the Node-RED logs where node-red-contrib-google-smarthome might have logged something.